 Marvell Technology (MRVL) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from MRVL as it approaches its next earnings report date.
-On that day, MRVL is projected to report earnings of $0.14 per share, which would represent a year-over-year decline of 12.5%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $676.13 million, up 2.06% from the year-ago period.
+Investors will be hoping for strength from MRVL as it approaches its next earnings release.
+In that report, analysts expect MRVL to post earnings of $0.14 per share.
+This would mark a year-over-year decline of 12.5%.
+Our most recent consensus estimate is calling for quarterly revenue of $676.13 million, up 2.06% from the year-ago period.

-MRVL's full-year Zacks Consensus Estimates are calling for earnings of $0.85 per share and revenue of $2.96 billion.
-These results would represent year-over-year changes of +28.79% and +9.58%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.85 per share and revenue of $2.96 billion.
+These totals would mark changes of +28.79% and +9.58%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for MRVL.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 4.46% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.46% lower.
 MRVL is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, MRVL is holding a Forward P/E ratio of 30.84.
-This represents a premium compared to its industry's average Forward P/E of 26.53.
+Digging into valuation, MRVL currently has a Forward P/E ratio of 30.93.
+For comparison, its industry has an average Forward P/E of 26.91, which means MRVL is trading at a premium to the group.

-Investors should also note that MRVL has a PEG ratio of 1.64 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Also, we should mention that MRVL has a PEG ratio of 1.64.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 MRVL's industry had an average PEG ratio of 1.64 as of yesterday's close.

 The Semiconductor - Communications industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 39, which puts it in the top 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 44, putting it in the top 18% of all 250+ industries.

 Click to get this free report